The First Turn-On!: Plot

 In Annie's story, she discusses her first time, back when she was working on her family's farm.
 One night, she discovers an attractive drifter who had broken into her house in search of food.
 Overwhelmed by her hormones, she gives him a lot more than cookies in the back of the barn, much to the dismay of the sheep.

 Danny goes next: His flashback reveals that he was a pornography-addicted loser.
 While visiting the beach one day, he thinks he sees Penthouse Pet Sheila Kennedy smiling and winking at him, but quickly dismisses it as a mirage.
 Later that night, after being rejected from a double date with his brother, Danny returns to his room to find Kennedy waiting for him.
 While the two engage in lengthy foreplay, they are later joined by his brother's girlfriend, and they all participate in an orgy, which Danny mispronounces.

-Finally, Miss Farmer tells her story: Back in high school she was deeply in love with her psychotic, nerd boyfriend Dwayne.
+Finally, Miss Farmer tells her story: Back in high school, she was deeply in love with her psychotic, nerd boyfriend Dwayne.
 However, when Dwayne dumps her for another girl at the junior prom, she sucks up her pride and picks up two new boyfriends.
 The three of them proceed to have sex on a bowling alley lane.

-As more time passes and oxygen diminishes in the cave, the gang becomes convinced that they will all asphyxiate.
+As more time passes and oxygen levels in the cave diminish, the gang becomes convinced they will all asphyxiate.
 In a moment of truth, everyone admits that their stories were false.
 They are all still virgins.
-Determined not to die as such, they all participate in an orgy.
-The symphony of thrusts and moans causes another landslide, thus opening the entrance of the cave and freeing everyone.
+Determined not to die as virgins, they all participate in an orgy.
+The symphony of thrusts and moans triggers another landslide, opening the cave entrance and freeing everyone.

-As the group returns to camp, a narrator reveals the character's futures: Danny became a pornographic actor under the name "Dicky Long".
+As the group returns to camp, a narrator reveals the characters' futures: Danny became a pornographic actor under the name "Dicky Long".
 Mitch became a priest and a staunch advocate of gay rights.
 Henry now works for the National Cheese Commissioners Board.
 After eight marriages, Annie had a nervous breakdown and became a vegetable.
-Miss Farmer runs the government's program for Wildlife Preservation.
+Miss Farmer runs the government's Wildlife Preservation program.
 The film's final shot shows her trying to make a large trout "fly away" by tossing it into the air.